 What species of birds live in Papua New Guinea?

-Papua New Guinea has a plethora of unique birds including the birds of paradise species.
+Papua New Guinea has a plethora of unique birds, including the Bird of Paradise species.
 Here are some notable birds to watch out for in Papua New Guinea:

 Black honey buzzard

-Black honey buzzard is a bird of prey and inhabits the tropical or subtropical lowland forest and mountains.
-They are recognized by their entirely black plumage with visible white bands on their tail feathers and flight.
+The black honey buzzard is a bird of prey and inhabits tropical or subtropical lowland forests and mountains.
+They are recognised by their entirely black plumage with visible white bands on their tail feathers and wings.

 Due to habitat loss, they are regarded as vulnerable but are easily spotted while flying due to their white band.